 As with other legislative bodies (the Congress, the General Assembly, city councils, borough councils, etc.), there are no special qualifications required to be a school director.
 School directors are not expected to be, nor intended to be, educational specialists.
 Candidates for the position of school director must be eligible voters who are at least 18 years of age.
 They must also be a resident of their community at least one year prior to election or appointment.

-- Providing a free public education for all school age children within the District
+- Providing free public education for all school-age children within the District

 - Exercising leadership and drafting policies for the operation of local schools

 - Authorizing curriculum development and revision as recommended by the Superintendent

 - Authorizing the employment of teachers and other staff members upon the recommendation of the Superintendent

 - Adopting an annual budget and approving expenditures

 - Fixing the length of the school term

 Although individual Board members are available to listen to concerns, most often the teacher or administrator closest to the situation is the best person to address issues.
 The District has established the following procedures for the public to follow when looking for answers to concerns.